Floo-zy/POTATO-/README.md

 The main goals of this project are:

 - Ingest and process tweet data from provided TSV files.
+I have opted for using [Polars](https://pola.rs/) instead of Pandas since its extremely fast and can process larger than memory datasets.
+It is built on rust owing to its speed.
 - Implement a RESTful API using Flask for querying the tweet data.
 - Create a user-friendly frontend with Streamlit to display the search results.